srikta/Web-technologies-Capstone-Project/README.md

 This is a website that includes CRUD funtions.

 Technologies Used
-HTML5: For structuring the content.
+HTML: For structuring the content.
-CSS3: For styling the content.
+CSS: For styling the content.
 JavaScript: For adding interactivity.
-Bootstrap 5: For responsive design and pre-built components.
+Bootstrap : For responsive design and pre-built components.

 Features
 Create: Write new blog posts with ease.